Washington/SE 12th Ave station: Artwork

 The station was designed by OTAK, Inc. and has side platforms, while the artwork theme was selected by artist Linda Haworth.
 Located in a Hispanic neighborhood, the public art theme is "Sweet Home and the Garden of Life" or "La Casa Dulce y el Jardin de la Vida."
-The dominate piece of art is a 140 ft tile wall created from over 650 tiles created by area residents.
+The dominant piece of art is a 140 ft tile wall created from over 650 tiles created by area residents.
 Other artwork includes photographs etched into the glass of the windscreen, birds in a mosaic on benches, and a weather vane that looks like a snow globe as designed by Nate Slusarenko with images of Mount Hood and vehicles.
 There is also a path colored to resemble carpet, while the planters at the station resemble kettles used for making cheese in the traditional manner.